Barney Burton

-Barney Burton was a legislator in South Carolina.
+Barney Burton was an American legislator in South Carolina.
 He served in the South Carolina House of Representatives in 1868 and 1870.
 He represented Chester County, South Carolina.

-He was involved with the Chester A.M.E.
+Burton was involved with the Chester A.M.E.
 Baptist church in its early days.

-He was a delegate to the South Carolina Constitutional Convention of 1868.
+Burton was a delegate to the South Carolina Constitutional Convention of 1868.
 He represented Chester County in the South Carolina House of Representatives in 1868 along with Sancho Sanders and Barney Humphries.